sadafnazari/Linkedin_job_analysis/README.md

 # Note

 LinkedIn has set a limit on the publicly available jobs number, and only allows scraping the first 1000 jobs.

+# References

+The `cities_and_regions_finland.json` file has been a modified version of the available list of cities and regions from <a href='https://simplemaps.com/data/fi-cities'>simplemaps</a> website.